mccraigmccraig/parenjin/README.md

         (enjm/defwebservice :show-foos (fn [enjin] (routes (GET (str (enj/param enjin :bar) "/:foo-id" [foo-id] {:foo-id foo-id}))))))

-    (def enja (enjm/create-enjin :params {:bar "somebar"}
-                                 :connectors {:postgresql "get a postgresql DataSource from somewhere"}
-                                 :enjins {:twitter "get the twitter Enjin from somewhere"}))

 An Application consists of :

 * a specification : a clojure datastructure defining how to construct the Application
-* a web-connector : a Clomponent with a :routes config parameter which exposes all the specified Dataset webservices
+* a web-connector : a Clomponent with a :routes config parameter which exposes all the specified Enjin webservices
 * some Enjins : the Applications's Enjins and their dependencies are resolved in the specification. circular dependencies are permitted

 The application specification is a clojure datastructure which defines how the Application is to get it's web-connector and construct it's Enjins

 * `:connectors` is a map of connector objects, which may be referenced by datasets
-* `:datasets` is a map of dataset specifications
+* `:enjins` is a map of Enjin specifications
 * `:web` specifies a web-connector, which must be present in the `:connectors` map

 For each Enjin specification

 * `:model` refers to an EnjinModel
 * `:connectors` specifies how the Enjin connector requirements are to be satisfied from the app `:connectors` map
-* `:params` provides values to satisfy the Enjin param requirements
+* `:params` provides values to satisfy the Enjin param requirements. the #app/param reader-macro can be used to create a reference to an application parameter, which can be set dynamically.
+All references (from any Enjin) to the same application parameter refer to the same value, so Enjins can be declared to share paramters
 * `:enjin-deps` specifies how the Enjin dependency requirements are to be satisfied from the apps `:datasets`
 * `:services` specifies :none, :all, or a list of service-ids for Enjin services to be run on app start
 * `:webservices` specifies :none, :all or a list of webservice-ids for Enjin webservices to be mounted on the app `:web :connector` on app start